kafka-ops/julie/docs/config-values.rst

 Prevent ACL for topic creation for connector principal
 -----------

-By default KTB will create the ACLs needed for connectors to create their own topics (with CREATE ACL operation on the CLUSTER resource).
+By default Julie Ops will create the ACLs needed for connectors to create their own topics (with CREATE ACL operation on the CLUSTER resource).
 You can override this behaviour by setting the config below to `false`.
-And instead create the needed topics with KTB.
+And instead create the needed topics with Julie Ops.

 **Property**: *topology.connector.allow.topic.create*
 **Default value**: true